krystianbajno/adhunt/README.md

 # ADHUNT

 **ADHUNT** is a versatile polyglot file (Bash, PowerShell, Python, HTML) for gathering domain information.
-It works anywhere without requiring installation.

-To get started, simply open the website, save the file or run it in memory, and begin your reconnaissance.
+It works everywhere without requiring installation.
+You can open the website and hit save as or you can run it in memory

 ### Collectors: